rickyjcg22/sales_success_prediction/README.md

 #### Numerical Feature Analysis

 Table 1 shows the summary of the desciptive statistics of all the numerical features and the observations drawn from them.
+Whereas, Figure 2 support the summary statistics with visualized data distributions for each feature through their histograms.

 Table 1: Numerical Feature Summary Statistics
 | Feature | Statistics | Observations | Action Items |